Sage Homes

 Government heating discounts:

-• Winter fuel payments - if you were born on or before 23 September 1958 you could get between £250 and £600 to help you pay your heating bills.
-Find out more about the 'Winter Fuel Payment.
+• Winter fuel payments - if you’re of State Pension age you could get between £250 and £600 to help you pay your heating bills.
+Find out more about the 'Winter Fuel Payment’.

 • Cold weather payments - if you’re getting certain benefits and the temperature in your area is recorded as, or forecast to be, 0oC or below for 7 consecutive days then you may qualify for Cold weather payments.